dulltz/megaconfigmap/README.md

 - *megaconfigmap*
     - The owner of partial-configmaps
     - It is not mounted
-    - It has only metadata
+    - It has only metadata.
-    - Having the following labels:
+    - It has the following labels:
         - `megaconfigmap.io/id`: hash string of the config file
         - `megaconfigmap.io/filename`: output file name
         - `megaconfigmap.io/master`: indicate that this resource is a megaconfigmap